-Alice Christabel was born in London on 25 December 1901 and was the daughter of John Montagu Douglas Scott, Duke of Buccleuch and Queensberry, and Lady Margaret Bridgeman.
+Alice Christabel was born in London on 25 December 1901 and was the daughter of John Montagu Douglas Scott, Earl of Dalkeith, and Lady Margaret Bridgeman.

 During the Second World War, Alice worked with the Red Cross and the Order of St. John.
 She also became head of the Women’s Auxiliary Air Force (WAAF) in 1939, and worked her way up to director in 1944.
 She also served as deputy to Queen Elizabeth II, as Commandant-in-Chief of the Nursing Corps.
 From 1945 to 1947, Alice and her husband moved to Canberra where the duke served as Governor-General of Australia.

 When Henry died on 10 June 1974, he was succeeded by his second son, Richard, as the eldest son, William, had been killed in an air crash two years prior.
 After the death of her husband, Alice was given special permission to style herself as HRH Princess Alice, the Duchess of Gloucester, instead of The Dowager Duchess of Gloucester as she did not care for the latter.
 Technically, Alice was not entitled to use the rank of princess with her own name as she was not one by birth, so it was only extended to her as a courtesy.
 Normally, non-royal women who marry a British prince can only style themselves with their husband’s name, as in Alice, Princess Henry, and not Princess Alice.